Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Assessment of SOTA LLMs on the AutoEval Benchmark

-\textbf{Predictive Power} \APPROACH{} can be utilized as a performance predictor for other metrics while leveraging our dynamic dataset.
-We evaluated this capability using the predictive power as defined above.
-The probabilities were obtained using Maximum Likelihood Estimation.
+As shown in Fig.\,\ref{fig:corelation}, there is a moderate-to-strong positive correlation between LLM performance on \APPROACH{} and other logic-based benchmarks on a myriad of tasks such as autoformalization, logical reasoning, code generation, etc. The calibrated \APPROACH{} score exhibits a strong, positive correlation ($\rho \ge 0.7$) with other static benchmarks on \FS{}-based tasks, as well as reasoning tasks such as FOLIO.
+Notably, calculating the parameterized \APPROACH{} score does not require hand-annotation unlike these benchmarks.
+Similar results appear in LogiEval for propositional logic, though the FOL version shows only a moderate correlation ($0.5 \le \rho < 0.7$).
+We traced this reduction to dataset imbalance, where $80\%$ of samples are from the positive class.
+Furthermore, the dataset is skewed towards lower difficulty.
+This leads to lower overall performance (and consequently correlation) of models like GPT-4o-mini that actually try to reason and provide no answers compared to models like LLama-3.1-8b, which mostly answered yes.

-Our results (Fig.\,\ref{fig:predictive_power_results}) show that an LLM's performance on \APPROACH{} is a strong predictor of its performance on \FS{}-based benchmarks.
-Our metric is also more robust at measuring truth maintenance than \NL{}-based metrics like BLEU scores.
-For example, in a FOLIO($\mathcal{I}$) informalization task, changing the generated \NL{} $\psi=$\textit{``the weather status was sunny yesterday and is raining today''} to $\psi'=$\textit{``the weather status was sunny yesterday and is \underline{not} raining today''} still achieves a high BLEU$(\psi', \psi)$ score of 0.74 (BLEU$(\psi, \psi) = 1$) but does not maintain truth.
-Even for such metrics, $\mathcal{P}_{|\forall\text{uto}\exists\lor\!\land\text{L}} > 0.5$.
+Our results (Fig.\,\ref{fig:predictive_power_results}) show that an LLM's calibrated \APPROACH{} score is a strong predictor of its performance on \FS{}-based benchmarks.
+Our metric is also a more robust truth maintenance measure than length-dependent, \NL{}-based metrics like BLEU scores \citep{papineni2002bleu}.
+For example, changing the generated \NL{} $\psi=$\textit{``the weather status was sunny yesterday and is raining today''} to $\psi'=$\textit{``the weather status was sunny yesterday and is \underline{not} raining today''} still achieves a high BLEU$(\psi', \psi)$ score of 0.74 (BLEU$(\psi, \psi) = 1$) but does not maintain truth.
+Even as a predictor for such metrics, \APPROACH{} notably surpasses random-chance accuracy.